Andrew Vaughn Player Props: White Sox vs. Royals

-The Chicago White Sox, including Andrew Vaughn and his .525 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Zack Greinke and the Kansas City Royals at Kauffman Stadium, Monday at 7:40 PM ET.
+Andrew Vaughn -- with a slugging percentage of .525 in his past 10 games, including six extra-base hits -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brad Keller on the hill, on May 10 at 7:40 PM ET.

-He collected four RBI (going 3-for-5 with a double and a triple) in his most recent game against the Reds.
+In his previous game, he hit a home run while going 1-for-4 against the Royals.

 Andrew Vaughn Game Info & Props vs. the Royals